Rethinking Neural Combinatorial Optimization for Vehicle Routing Problems with Different Constraint Tightness Degrees: Experiment

 \paragraph{Model Setting\&Training} We utilize the LEHD model~\citep{luo2023neural,drakulic2023bq} as the backbone to demonstrate the effectiveness of the proposed method.
 The embedding dimension is set to $d=192$, the hidden dimension of the feed-forward layer is set to 512, the query dimension $q$ is set to 16, and the head number in multi-head attention is set to 12.
 The decoder includes $L=6$ stacked attention layers and a multi-expert module with $m=3$ expert layers, each containing $m_e=3$ layers.
 Following~\citep{luo2023neural}, we use supervised learning to train the model.
 The training dataset comprises one million CVRP100 instances and their corresponding labeled solutions.
 Each training instance has a random capacity drawn from $\{10, 11,\cdots,500\}$, and the labeled solutions are generated using HGS~\citep{HGS} solver.
 The Adam optimizer~\citep{Adam} is utilized for training the models, with an initial learning rate of 1e-4 and a decay rate of 0.9 per epoch.
 We train the model for 40 epochs, with the batch size set to 512.

 \paragraph{Metrics\&Inference} For comparative analysis, we evaluate the metric of optimality gap (Gap) across all methods and datasets, as done in Section~\ref{Experiment Details}.
 All models use the greedy search for inference.
-All experiments, including training and testing, are executed on a single NVIDIA GeForce RTX 3090 GPU with 24GB memory.
+The inference time that quantifies a method's computational efficiency is shown in Appendix~\ref{Inference Time Between Different Methods}.
+All experiments, including training and testing, are executed on a single NVIDIA GeForce RTX 3090 GPU with 24GB of memory.